OWASP/www-project-threat-dragon/index.md

 project: true
 level: 3
 type: tool
-pitch: OWASP Threat Dragon provides a threat modeling application for teams implementing the STRIDE approach, either as a desktop or as a web application.
-Great for both developers and defenders alike
+pitch: OWASP Threat Dragon is a threat modeling tool; great for both developers and defenders alike.
+Use on the desktop or as a web application.

 ---